How to recognise the signs of excessive ear wax build-up

 Itching or discomfort

 One of the most common ear wax build-up symptoms is a feeling of itchiness within your ears.
 And it can be tempting to stick something in there to have a good scratch.
-But you should never stick anything into your ear – whether that’s a cotton bud, hair pin, or fingernail – as you could risk further blockage and damage to your ear canal.
+Avoid putting anything inside the ear - whether that’s a cotton bud, hair pin, or fingernail - as this can push wax deeper or cause injury to ear canal and/or eardrum.

 Tinnitus